Huang-Libo/Notebook/Python/pyenv.md

 - To remove old Python versions, use `pyenv uninstall <version>`.
 - Alternatively, you can simply `rm -rf` the directory of the version you want to remove.
 You can find the directory of a particular Python version with the `pyenv prefix` command, e.g. `pyenv prefix 2.6.8`.
 Note however that plugins may run additional operations on uninstall which you would need to do by hand as well.
 E.g. pyenv-Virtualenv also removes any virtual environments linked to the version being uninstalled.

+## Uninstalling pyenv

+The simplicity of pyenv makes it easy to temporarily disable it, or uninstall from the system.

+1. To **disable** pyenv managing your Python versions, simply remove the `pyenv init` invocations from your shell startup configuration.
+This will remove *pyenv shims* directory from `PATH`, and future invocations like `python` will execute the system Python version, as it was before pyenv.

+    (`pyenv` will still be accessible on the command line, but your Python apps won't be affected by version switching.)

+2. To completely **uninstall** pyenv, remove *all* pyenv configuration lines from your shell startup configuration, and then remove its root directory.
+This will **delete all Python versions** that were installed under the `$(pyenv root)/versions/` directory:

+    ```sh
+    rm -rf $(pyenv root)
+    ```

+    If you've installed pyenv using a package manager, as a final step, perform the pyenv package removal.
+For instance, for Homebrew:

+    ```sh
+    brew uninstall pyenv
+    ```